-The program has a small amount of money to support tuition for those who apply by the priority deadline (June 1st).
+The program has a small amount of money to support tuition.
 These scholarships are prioritized for employees of government agencies and small community-based organizations which may not be able to provide tuition support.

 Can I transfer credits from other postgraduate work to this degree?

 If you have taken courses at the UMN or another accredited School of Public Health within the last 7 years, some or all of these credits may be transferable.
 Other post-graduate work (in programs other than public health) may be transferable and will be decided on a case-by-case basis.

 I already know that I can’t make one of the on-campus sessions.
 What can I do?

 The on-campus sessions are a really important part of the educational and cohort-building process.
 We would urge you to try to change your plans, or apply to the next cohort.

 I’ve never taken a course online.
 I’m not sure I’ll like it.